 Will Your Self Published Book Sales Grow Over Time?

 Most new authors are interested in building their author fan base for the sole purpose of the book launch.
 But what about future sales prospects?
-And is it even realistic to believe that self published book sales will continue or increase over time?
+And is it even realistic to believe that self-published book sales will continue or increase over time?

 The Book Sales Waterfall

-Self published authors often put lots of effort, time, energy, and money into getting a rush of book sales at launch.
+Self-published authors often put lots of effort, time, energy, and money into getting a rush of book sales at launch.
 Then the inevitable happens.
 The book is no longer “new” and their fans’ attention is on the next new thing.
 This creates a unique product life cycle for books.

 When graphed, normal product life cycles follow the familiar bell curve.
-The product has a small amount of sales to early adopters in the beginning.
+The product has a small number of sales to early adopters in the beginning.
 Sales continue to grow until they reach the peak of the bell curve.
 Then they decline over time, until they either become cash cows that continue to drive some sales over the long term, or they die out completely.

 But books usually follow a waterfall shaped life cycle curve, that looks like the right half of the normal bell curve.
-At book launch there’s a swell of sales, usually representing the peak of the book’s sales, like the top of a waterfall.
+At a book launch, there’s a swell of sales, usually representing the peak of the book’s sales, like the top of a waterfall.
 When the book is no longer “new,” sales can fall precipitously and then flow at a slow pace for a very long time.
 Occasionally, there may be a sales spike here or there, due to increased sales resulting from advertising or a sudden unexpected interest in the book’s topic or genre.
 But that’s likely an exception.

 Authors realize their resources are depleted from the launch and that they’ll have to spend even more to keep sales going.
-Just as it’s nearly impossible to force water upwards back to the top of a waterfall, pushing book sales back up to the launch period peak can take massive investment in advertising and promotion.
+Just as it’s nearly impossible to force water upwards back to the top of a waterfall, pushing book sales back up to the launch period peak can take a massive investment in advertising and promotion.